 Who lost China?
 The January 2003 issue of that wonderful quarterly The China Journal has an exchange between two heavyweight Sinologists on the old topic of Who Lost China?
 [I.e. in the late 1940s-early 1950s.]

-Free Lunch The Washington Post reports that the Administration is looking to tighten up on federal school-lunch programs.
+Free Lunch.
+The Washington Post reports that the Administration is looking to tighten up on federal school-lunch programs.
 (Yes: the bureaucrats in Washington D.C. have taken responsibility for providing lunch to several million American schoolchildren.
 What's that got to do with interstate commerce?
 You are not permitted to ask.)
-The Post:

 More than a fourth of the 28 million children who eat free or discounted school lunches might be ineligible, and the Bush administration is considering rules to reserve the meal programs for children of families who prove their low incomes.